ElektraInitiative/libelektra/src/plugins/reference/README.md

 is not a directed acyclic graph or contains any invalid references.

 ### Resolution of references
-If the key `A` is interpreted as a reference by the plugin, it has to be an array.
-Each of the array elements must contain a so called reference value.
-This reference value will be resolved into a keyname, which will then be validated.
-The resolution goes as follows:
+The plugin will try to resolve all keys marked with the metakey `check/reference` as references.
+The only exception to this rule is, if the value of such a key is a valid array name (i.e. `#0`, `#_10`, ...).
+In that case, the plugin will try to resolve the values of the array elements, directly below the marked key.
+And treats the marked key as referencing multiple other keys.

+The resolution of the references into key names goes as follows:

 * If the reference value starts with `./` or `../`, it will be interpreted as relative to the current key or the parent of the current key.